eqvaldi/ubuntu-wip/README.md

 ### Ubuntu support.
 (WIP)

-note: this is WIP ubuntu support and is not finished yet and will take some time...
+note: this is WIP ubuntu support and is not finished yet and it will take some time...

 ### TO DO